~BEVERLY HILLS FILM FESTIVAL MISSION~

 OFFICIAL SELECTIONS (SCREENPLAYS):

-The BHFF assigns an expert committee of professionals in the field of Composition to review and consider the Official Selection entries.
+The BHFF assigns an expert committee of industry professionals to review and consider the Official Selection entries.
 The festival does not recognize a limit for the number of accepted screenplays in the competition.
 All Official Selection entries compete for the following categories:

 - 1st Runner-up